 She has written monthly book reviews for over twenty years, first for the San Diego Horticultural Society’s Let’s Talk Plants and now for American Mensa’s national magazine, Mensa Bulletin.
 She has also taught creative writing for many years in a program of continuing education for seniors.

 Caroline started writing fiction in her 60s.
 In writing the Anne O’Malley novels, she found her voice.
 Like Caroline, Anne is a woman of a certain age, and like her, Anne is widowed.
 Caroline is often asked if Anne’s story is autobiographical.
 It’s not.
 Anne’s life has its own direction.

 But Anne is the woman Caroline wishes she were.
 Anne says yes to life and faces whatever comes with courage.
 When she seeks answers to a family mystery she had been researching with her late husband, she finds adventure beyond her wildest imaginings and a love that is totally unanticipated.
 Most importantly, though, she learns that when we allow for it, the adventure in life continues at any age.

-Caroline’s a gardener and a some-time quilter and is active in the American Mensa Society, Phi Beta Kappa, and the San Diego Opera.
-She also teaches in a creative writing program for seniors.
-Caroline loves to lunch with friends, play in her garden, spend time with her daughter and grandchildren, listen to music, read, and rework some of the dozens of recipes she will share with you in her blog.
-In her free time, Caroline thinks about writing as she plans Anne’s next adventure.
+In addition to her writing, Caroline is a dedicated gardener and a sometime quilter and is active in Mensa and Phi Beta Kappa.
+She loves to spend time with her daughter and grandchildren, lunch with friends, play in her garden, listen to music—mostly opera and jazz, read mysteries, and rework some of the recipes she will share with you in her blog.
+In her free time, Caroline thinks about writing, as she plans Anne’s next adventure.